tkhq/docs/docs/solutions/embedded-wallets/email-recovery-in-sub-organizations.md

 Email recovery shines if you are leveraging [sub-organizations](/concepts/Sub-Organizations) to create embedded wallets for your users.
 This allows your users to recover their Turnkey account if something goes wrong with their passkeys, and keeps you out of the loop: we engineered this feature to ensure your organization is unable to take over sub-organizations even if it wanted to.

-Our Demo Passkey Wallet application (https://wallet.tx.xyz) has recovery functionality integrated.
-We encourage you to try it (and look at [the code](https://github.com/tkhq/demo-passkey-wallet)) before diving into your own implementation.
+Our Demo Embedded Wallet application (https://wallet.tx.xyz) has recovery functionality integrated.
+We encourage you to try it (and look at [the code](https://github.com/tkhq/demo-embedded-wallet)) before diving into your own implementation.

 ## Prerequisites